-3Haloacetic acids and Trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
+1Haloacetic acids and Trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
 Although goals have not been set for these compounds as a group, MCLGs for related individual compounds can be seen in the Unregulated Substances table below.

-EPA Reg Your Wate er Testing Resul ts Substance Major Source Units Maximum Goal (MCLG) Action Level (AL) 90th % Level # Homes Sampled Homes Exceeding the AL ng Comply?
+EPA Reg egulations Your Water Testing Res er Testing Resul ts Maximum Action 90th % # Homes Homes Exceedir • Substance Major Source Units Goal (MCLG) Level (AL) Level Sampled the AL Comply?
 Copper Plumbing; erosion of natural deposits ppm 1.3 1.3 0.42 21 None YES Lead Plumbing; erosion of natural deposits ppb 0 15 2 21 None YES